KRR-Oxford/OntoAlign/LogMap-ML/README.md

 You can try to use the built logmap-matcher-4.0.jar or download the LogMap codes and build it by yourself with Maven.

 #### Pre-process #2: Ontology Embedding
-You can either use the word2vec embedding by gensim ([download](https://drive.google.com/file/d/1rm9uJEKG25PJ79zxbZUWuaUroWeoWbFR/view?usp=sharing)), or the ontology tailored [OWL2Vec\* embedding](https://github.com/KRR-Oxford/OWL2Vec-Star).
+You can either use the word2vec embedding by gensim (The one trained by English Wikipedia articles in 2018 [download](https://drive.google.com/file/d/1rm9uJEKG25PJ79zxbZUWuaUroWeoWbFR/view?usp=sharing)), or the ontology tailored [OWL2Vec\* embedding](https://github.com/KRR-Oxford/OWL2Vec-Star).
 The to-be-aligned ontologies can be set with their own embedding models or be set with one common embedding model.